A paradox of tournament seeding: Acknowledgements

 \section{Acknowledgements}

-Three anonymous reviewers provided valuable comments on an earlier draft. \\ We are indebted to the \href{https://en.wikipedia.org/wiki/Wikipedia_community}{Wikipedia community} for collecting and structuring valuable information on the sports tournaments discussed. \\ The research was supported by the MTA Premium Postdoctoral Research Program grant PPD2019-9/2019.
+\emph{Ritxar Arlegi}, \emph{Marco Sahm}, and five anonymous reviewers provided valuable comments on earlier drafts. \\ We are indebted to the \href{https://en.wikipedia.org/wiki/Wikipedia_community}{Wikipedia community} for collecting and structuring valuable information on the sports tournaments discussed.